Inge Sargent: Queen consort

 At a party for international students, Eberhard met Sao Kya Seng, an engineering student from Burma who attended the Colorado School of Mines.
 The couple married on 7 March 1953 at the home of a friend in Colorado.

 Following his graduation, the couple moved to Burma.
-Hundreds of people had gathered at the port of Rangoon to welcome the couple.
-It was then that her husband revealed that he was the prince of Hsipaw and that she was the mahadevi (consort).
+Hundreds of people had gathered at the port of Rangoon to welcome the couple as they arrived on the SS Warwickshire.
+It was then that her husband revealed that he was the prince of Hsipaw, a princely state in Burma and close to the border with China, which he had previously concealed from her.
+On November 2, 1957, at the Hsipaw Palace, the couple was officially installed as Saohpalong (Great Lord of the Sky) and Mahadevi (Celestial Princess) of Hsipaw.

+Aage Krarup Nielsen, a Danish writer who explored Hsipaw in the late 1950s, expressed in his book "The Land of the Golden Pagodas" that, "It was at first somewhat of a shock for many local people to get a young European lady as their princess but before long, their reserve melted and their Mahadevi today is admired by the entire people of Hsipaw, who regard her as one of their own."

 She learned to speak Shan and Burmese, and worked to improve life in Hsipaw.
-She became involved in charitable projects such as establishing birthing clinics, teaching villagers better nutrition, and starting a trilingual school.
+She became involved in charitable projects such as establishing birthing clinics (called "Hsipaw Maternity and Child Welfare Society"), teaching villagers better nutrition, and starting a trilingual school.
+She was also selected to be the president of the Mother and Child Association and her work reduced the infant mortality rate.
 After nine years as rulers of Hsipaw, the couple had two daughters, Sao Mayari and Sao Kennari.
 The couple's altruistic efforts quickly made them two of Southeast Asia's best-loved rulers.

 In 1962, the Burmese army staged a coup under the leadership of General Ne Win.
-Sao Kya Seng was arrested and imprisoned, and Inge and her two daughters were put under house arrest for two years on suspicion of her being a CIA spy.
+The day before the coup, Sao Kya Seng had attended Parliament in Rangoon and had flown to Taunggyi to visit his dying sister.
+He was arrested and imprisoned, and Inge and her two daughters were put under house arrest for two years on suspicion of her being a CIA spy.
+Her bodyguards and drivers were beaten with rifle butts.
 During these years, she worked tirelessly to discover what happened to her husband, eventually learning that he had been killed in prison.
-She fled with her daughters to Austria with the help of an Austrian embassy official.
+In 1964, she fled with her daughters to Austria with the help of an Austrian embassy official and forged passports.

+Upon returning to Austria, she secured a position at the Thai embassy in Vienna, persistently working to unveil the destiny of her husband.
+Her daughters experienced racism in Austria.